Intro to AI-driven Science on Supercomputers: A Student Training Series

 • 3:00 PM 4:30 PM

-Session 2: Intro to Neural Networks
+Session 2: Introduction to Neural Networks

 Trainees will learn the basics of neural networks, opening up the black box of machine learning by building out by-hand networks for linear regression to increase the understanding of the math that goes into machine learning methods.